-An unusual combination of circumstances could cause a unit to unexpectedly become inoperative and report lost data after a write-back cache battery changes state from "low" to "good."
+An unusual combination of circumstances could cause a unit to unexpectedly become inoperative or report lost data after a write-back cache battery changes state from "low" to "good."
 No data has been lost.
-Reset the controll er to correct the unit state or use the CLEAR\ERRORS LOST\DATA command.
+Reset the controller to correct the unit state.